 As dog moms, we care for our dogs as if they are our children.
 When they’re in pain we’ll go to extreme lengths to help them.
 Personally, I have tried everything under the sun to help my dogs when they need it.
 Lola, who passed away in 2016, had bad joint pain and other issues towards the end of her life.
 I explored every possible solution for her from prescription drugs to acupuncture and a special diet.
+To make things easier for her, I even looked at Vet Care At Home, as I thought she would prefer not having to go to the vet all the time, particularly as she was getting older and I just wanted her to enjoy her time before it finally came to an end.
 After everything I went through, I thought it would be really helpful to give you, my lovely readers, an idea of what to ask your vet when your dog is in pain.

 With Lola, nothing seemed to be working and I felt helpless.
 I started looking online for alternative treatments and many nights I went way down the rabbit hole of online forums and random websites.
 You can’t believe everything you read on the Internet, so a lot of that was a waste of time.
 Before you do that yourself, take my advice and make sure you get a professional evaluation of your pet’s health from an accredited veterinarian.